Mirrors to Del Pezzo Surfaces and the Classification of $T$-Polygons

-We give a new geometric proof of the classification of $T$-polygons, a theorem originally due to Kasprzyk, Nill, and Prince.
-We also obtain a Torelli theorem for certain maximally mutable Laurent polynomials in two variables and show that the mirror Landau-Ginzburg model to a smooth del Pezzo surface $X$ is determined up to isomorphism by the regularized quantum period of $X$.
+\Abstract{We give a new geometric proof of the classification of $T$-polygons, a theorem originally due to Kasprzyk, Nill and Prince, using ideas from mirror symmetry.
+In particular, this gives a completely geometric proof that any two toric $\mathbb{Q}$-Gorenstein degenerations of a~smooth del Pezzo $X$ surface are connected via trees of rational curves in the moduli space~of~$X$.}